bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 First of all, instead of using `delete` directly, consider using something like `std::unique_ptr` if possible.
 I'll continue for the sake of completeness.
 It is similar with `free` in that it largely operates on heap allocation, releasing memory.
+Also like `free`, `delete` is documented to accept a (otherwise invalid value) of `nullptr` (and does nothing).
 It is different in that it calls the destructor of the object.
 That theoretically could throw, but if you follow this idiom it won't.
-Another minor difference is that `delete` is documented to accept a (otherwise invalid value) of `nullptr` (and does nothing).

 {% highlight c++ linenos %}
 template<class T>